-See fever clinic locations and bookings, hospital visitor restrictions and read the latest Queensland Government information
+See fever clinic locations and bookings, hospital visitor restrictions and read the latest Queensland Government information.

 MSH Project Exchange is an online space where Metro South Health staff share the innovative work they're doing (or have done) to improve health services and outcomes for staff, patients and the community.